Whaoo/JS_ING2/README.md

 ##### Use Mocha :
 ```
 // Install with npm
 npm install --global mocha
 npm install mocha
 mkdir test
-EDITOR test/test.js # or open with your favorite editor
+$EDITOR test/test.js # or open with your favorite editor
+// Edit it, then on the terminal go
+./node_modules/mocha/bin/mocha
+// Set up the test script in package.json
+// run
+npm test
 ```

 # Libraries